ember-learn/ember-blog/content/introducing-subteams.md

 some of this in this year's EmberConf keynote, and wanted to expand on the specific details.

-Ember.js was once just a view layer for rendering templates in the browser, but has grown to become a complete SDK for the web.
+Ember.js was once only a view layer for rendering templates in the browser, but has grown to become a complete SDK for the web.
 With one `npm install`, you get everything you need to create a modern web application.